shuciran/shuciran.github.io/_posts/03 File Transfer/Windows/2023-02-06-Powershell-Modules.md

+---
+description: >-
+  Powershell Modules
+title: Powershell Modules              # Add title here
+date: 2023-02-06 08:00:00 -0600                           # Change the date to match completion date
+categories: [03 File Transfer, Powershell Modules]                     # Change Templates to Writeup
+tags: [file transfer, powershell modules]     # TAG names should always be lowercase; replace template with writeup, and add relevant tags
+show_image_post: false                                    # Change this to true
+#image: /assets/img/machine-0-infocard.png                # Add infocard image here for post preview image
+---
 ### Nishang
-If we want to add a .ps1 file into a Windows machine such as the [Nishang]() series we can modify the latest line of such file (to load the script and then execute it):
+If we want to add a .ps1 file into a Windows machine such as the [Nishang](https://github.com/samratashok/nishang) series we can modify the latest line of such file (to load the script and then execute it):
 ```powershell
         Write-Warning "Something went wrong!
 Check if the server is reachable and you are using the correct port."
         Write-Error $_